Hue-Jhan/Encrypted-Trojan-Undetected/README.md

 ### 5) Multiple Xor and Base64 encryptions

-The final encryption consists in multiple rounds of the Xor/B64 encryption, its the most complex i made so far.
-The only problem is decoding and injecting it, i've been having some issues decoding it as the cmd crashes : (
+The last encryption consists in multiple rounds of the Xor/B64 encryption.
-It's probably related to a buffer overflow due to the size of the encrypted shellcode.

 ---